hunsri/VRSketchingGeometryUP/Samples/ExampleScenes/Scenes/README.md

 **The provided Scenes are intended to provide an overview over the Sketching Geometry Framework and its functionalities.**<br>

 **IMPORTANT**<br>
+Before you start the scenes make sure you also have the `Shared Assets` imported.</br>
 The scenes are designed to work independently from the input system.
 To interact with a scene at runtime you can use the buttons provided in the inspector of the `SceneScripts` GameObject within each scene.